 • Patients with natural teeth can bite with about 200 pounds of force.
 Denture wearers can bite with approximately 50 pounds of force.
 Those wearing dentures for 15 years or more can bite with only about 6 pounds of force, and their diet and eating habits have had to been modified accordingly.

-• The average lower full denture shifts from side to side during chewing and is a significant problem that new denture wearers must get use to and accept.
+• The average lower full denture shifts from side to side during chewing and is a significant problem that new denture wearers must get use to and accept, unless you switch to implant-supported dentures.

 • Denture wearers have decreased nutritional intake, a ten year shorter life span, and 30% of denture wearers can only eat soft foods.